EXCLUSIVE: Local Syrian Refugees Living in SqualorCharlie Brennan finds mice, bugs and no electricity in the home of a Syrian refugee family.

 Review of Missouri K-12 Learning Goals Further StrainedA panel of Missouri teachers and parents tasked with reviewing the state's education standards is so divided that members told the State Board of Education on Monday they have split into two groups.

 Missouri House Initially OKs Pledge of Allegiance in EnglishA Republican lawmaker said a measure to require Missouri public schools recite the Pledge of Allegiance in English is needed because that's the official language of the state.

 Alton School Official Deems Single-Sex Classrooms A SuccessIt began as an experiment last school year: segregate male and female students in sixth, seventh, and eighth grades.

-More and more we hear the term "global marketplace".
+International Business: Do You Speak the Language?More and more we hear the term "global marketplace".
 But do we speak the language?

 New Technology May Provide Break in '92 Murder CaseEnglish scientist recovers print from curved surface, not possible two decades ago.